And they that went before, and they that followed, cried, saying, Hosanna; Blessed is he that cometh in the name of the Lord:

 A hope-filled picture ~ again waiving palms!

 Jesus Christ – Yeshua Hamashiach – is our Passover Lamb!
 It is by his shed blood that we are saved (1 Corinthians 5:6-8).
-It is important to note that we live under grace through the sacrifice of Christ.
+It is important to note that we live under grace through faith in the sacrifice of Christ.
 Yet these living symbols can enrich the comprehension of the finished work of Christ and deepen the understanding of future prophetic events. https://tammysnotes.home.blog/2019/02/26/salvation-sealed-in-christ/

 Matthew 21, Mark 11, Luke 19, John 12

 Alabaster – oil anointing of Christ – http://tammyjdub.blogspot.com/2017/03/out-of-egypt.html

 The Gates of Jerusalem, Inner Chamber of the Golden Gate, 1900 – http://www.israeldailypicture.com/2011/10/gates-of-jerusalem-part-iv-golden-gate.html

 Gate of Mercy